-- Q. My child is due to start or has started Primary School but attended the Musselburgh Bridge Street Private Nursery - A. All children who have attended this nursery from the 8th August 2022 will be formally excluded under the Public Health Act.
-This is because cases of E.coli have now been confirmed linked to this nursery.
+Q. My child is due to start or has started Primary School but attended Stoneybank Nursery

+A. All children who have attended this nursery from the 8th August 2022 will be formally excluded under the Public Health Act.
+This is because cases of E.coli have now been confirmed with some links to this nursery.

 All children are required to submit 2 stool samples at least 24 hours apart to their GP.

 The Health Protection Team will check that those samples are clear of E.coli infection.
 Once the laboratories have reported the negative results, the Health Protection Team will contact you directly and lift the Public Health exclusion allowing your child to return to school.